ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 23. ADDED (for testing purposes) "Immersive AI Mod Patch 8 updated" to see how it plays with game performance, Goon's mods, and other changes in Listo.
 24. REMOVED Royal Decree spell.
 25. ADDED "Slime Time," a custom mod from JL935 to help memorialize the passing of a player and community member who contributed a lot to Listonomicon.
 A semi-secret weapon is hidden near the entrance of the Whispering Depths, which grows in power based on how much Shadowheart likes you.
 It can upgrade into a good or evil variant depending on Shadowheart's decision in Act 2.
-26. ADDED Goon's COndition and Surface Overhaul.
+26. ADDED Goon's Condition and Surface Overhaul.
 27. REMOVED Extra Dangerous Fire Surfaces.
 28. ADDED Goon's Wizard Overhaul.
 29. ~~ADDED (for testing) ToTF Nautiloid.~~ Testing failed, lmao wtf.